 - Download the game you want.
 Each listing below contains a download link that should give you a .gblorb file.

 - The .gblorb won't do anything by itself, so you need a piece of software called an interpreter.
 Think of it like needing a media player app to listen to your .mp3 files.
 Various interpreters are available for Windows, Mac, Linux and possibly more if you do a bit of digging, although their age, compatibility and quality varies widely.
 For most users I would recommend Lectrote (Win/Mac/Linux).
 You may also have luck with Gargoyle (Win/Mac/Linux), although I've had trouble getting it to work on Mac recently.
-Android users can try Thunderword, but that's currently in beta and may not work for you, so you may just have to stick to the browser version.
+Android users can try Fabularium; if that doesn't work, you may just have to stick to the browser version.
 Unfortunately I'm unfamiliar with iOS and can't make any recommendations; just search "glulx interpreter" on the App Store and see if anything comes up.

 - If none of these work or you don't see a suggestion for your OS/device, Google "interactive fiction interpreter (name of your device)" or "glulx interpreter (name of your device)" or search that term in your device's app store and see what comes up.
 Basically, just make sure the interpreter you choose can read the "Glulx" or "gblorb" format and you should be fine.